Cluster update known issues¶

 DaemonSet, run the pod on the affected node again.

 MySQL crashes during managed cluster update or instances live migration¶

-MySQL may crash when performing instances live migration or during a managed
+MySQL may crash when performing instances live migration or during an update of

 Verify that other MariaDB replicas are up and running and have joined the cluster: